Trycondiuis/Trycondiuis/README.md

 </picture>

 ## Hello... 👋😎
-My name is Angel, I am a computing graduate with a first-class honours degree from the University of Greenwich, and a certified software engineer recently completing courses from the following  academies, HyperionDev and Mosh.
-I am actively seeking a position within the IT industry, with a view to developing a career in software development, software engineering, or mobile application development.
-I am an active team player and eager to utilize my current skills, knowledge, and passion for programming in a fast-paced environment.
+I am a Project Support Officer with a first-class bachelor's degree in computing and a certified software engineer.
+I aspire to build a career in software development, software engineering, web development, or mobile application development.
+I have actively participated in the development of various projects, both in software and administration.
+I am enthusiastic about applying my current skills, knowledge, experience, and passion for Python, Java, SQLite, MySQL, Microsoft SQL Server, SQLite, and many more that I will be listing below.
 ## Some of my skills 🧠

 |CODING LANGUAGES|TECHNOLOGIES   |SPOKEN LANGUAGES                                 |